-I remember being introduced to the concept of forward booking in the early 2000’s at a veterinary conference.
+I remember being introduced to the concept of veterinary forward booking in the early 2000’s at a veterinary conference.
 The idea was to be like the dentist, and rebook the client’s annual (or semiannual) wellness visit during checkout.
 This idea originated from the recession and the big drop in visits that veterinary practices were experiencing (it’s hard to imagine a time when practices were slow!).
 The goal with forward booking was to secure the veterinary appointment in the client’s calendar and help reduce the friction of them having to remember to schedule.

 Forward booking veterinary appointments in the past